 By this time, Longley had earned a reputation as a fast draw and was often sought out by those wanting to establish themselves as feared gunmen.
 However, these challengers invariably lost when calling Longley into the street.
 Longley himself picked many a fight with anyone he suspected of being a Yankee sympathizer or a carpetbagger.
 Standing six feet tall, he was also known to whip any black man who crossed his path.

-It was during this time that Longley was supposedly involved with an outlaw gang led by Cullen M. Baker in Arkansas.
-Although, by some accounts, he was only traveling with a member of the gang and was accused by association.
+During this time, Longley was supposedly involved with an outlaw gang led by Cullen M. Baker in Arkansas.
+Although, by some accounts, he was only traveling with a gang member and was accused by association.

 In February 1870, Longley and his brother-in-law, John W. Wilson, killed a black man named Brice in Bastrop County.
 They were also accused of killing a black woman.
 In March, the military authorities offered a $1,000 reward for the pair.
 His brother-in-law Wilson died soon after, and Longley traveled north.

 Before long, Longley joined a gold-mining expedition in the Wind River Mountains of Wyoming Territory but was stranded when the United States Army stopped the group.
 In June 1870, he enlisted in the United States cavalry and promptly deserted.
 He was captured, court-martialed, and sentenced to two years’ confinement at Camp Stambaugh, Wyoming Territory.
 After about six months, he was released back to his unit, where he remained until he again deserted on June 8, 1872.

-Longley claimed that he lived and rode with Chief Washakie and the Shoshone Indians, which is questionable, and then returned to Texas via Parkerville, Kansas, where he professed to have killed a Charlie Stuart, of whom there is no record.
+Longley claimed that he lived and rode with Chief Washakie and the Shoshone Indians, which is questionable.
+He then returned to Texas via Parkerville, Kansas, where he professed to have killed a Charlie Stuart, of whom there is no record.